Pyromn/pdf-gift-card/README.md

 ## Introduction

-PHP Invoice is a simple object oriented PHP class to generate beautifully designed invoices, quotes or orders with just a few lines of code.
+PHP Gift Card is a simple object oriented PHP class to generate beautifully designed gift cards, quotes or orders with just a few lines of code.
 Brand it with your own logo and theme color, add unlimited items and total rows with automatic paging.
 You can deliver the PDF ouput in the user's browser, save on the server or force a file download.
-PHP Invoice is fully customizable and can be integrated into any well known CMS.
+PHP Gift Card is fully customizable and can be integrated into any well known CMS.

 ### Multi-languages & Currencies

-PHP Invoice has built in translations in English, Dutch, French, German, Spanish and Italian (you can easily add your own if needed) and you can set the currency needed per document.
+PHP Gift Card has built in translations in English, Dutch, French, German, Spanish and Italian (you can easily add your own if needed) and you can set the currency needed per document.

 ### Additional Titles, Paragraphs And Badges